 This is not a recipe.
-It is a collection of steps/actions that have been derived from many years of experience involving all our consultants, and as such provides a source of ideas that you may wish to build into your job search.
+It is a collection of steps/actions that have been derived from many years of experience as both a recruiter and a job seeker, and as such provides a source of ideas that you may wish to build into your job search.
 Remember that above all, you need to create an approach that suits your own aspirations and circumstances.

 You Do Not Have a Job Search Problem – you have a business problem!!